bbakshev/pizza-parlor/README.md

 ## Known Bugs

-The only known bug in this program is that the Total Amount displays as $0 despite selecting a pizza size with the correct price.
+The only known bug in this program is that the Total Amount displays as $NaN despite selecting a pizza size with the correct price.

 ## TDD